panda-re/panda/docs/record_replay.md

 * `begin_replay <name>`

     Begin a replay of the session named `<name>`.
 Note that QEMU not must be halted for this to work.
-You may find it convenient to use the following trick to get a replay started:

-    `(echo "begin_replay <name>" ; cat) | qemu-system-arm -monitor stdio`

-    This will start up QEMU and place the monitor on stdin, and immediately tell QEMU to start replay.

 * `end_replay`